datagrok-ai/public/packages/Chem/CONTRIB.md

-# Chem package developer guide
+# Contributor's guide for Chem package

-* If you are a contributor to this package, be guided by this document on the library design and engineering choices.
+* If you are a contributor to this package, be guided by this document on the library design and engineering choices

 * Contribute to this file if you have a knowledge about third-parties such as a chemical library (RdKit, OpenChemLib, etc.) or peculiarities of Chrome, or any other